-The Fox Proframe takes home the Best Buy Award for its exceptional ventilation and 500-grams of weight savings.
+The Fox Proframe Moth is a reasonably priced full face helmet with exceptional ventilation and a respectably lightweight.
 It is also more affordable than other carbon DH Helmets we tested.
 The enduro race scene has progressed over the last few years, and the helmet market needs to follow suit.
 Full face protection is required for the timed downhill sections but not for linked climbs or transfer stages.
 Helmets with removable chin bars have burst onto the scene in recent years.
 These convertible helmets provide full face protection while offering the versatility of a lighter weight trail helmet when the chin bar is removed.
 For some riders, this style works great, but for other riders, they would prefer the security and safety of a chin bar.
 This is where the Proframe comes into play.

 Cons: Fixed visor, limited chin strap mobility,